 Once you have a confirmed, full-time job offer, you can:

-•Complete the application form below or you can call us on 0800 559 009 and we can send you one.
+Complete the application form below or you can call us on 0800 559 009 and we can send you one.
 You can also collect one from any of our service centres.

-•Call Work and Income on 0800 559 009 to arrange an appointment or talk with your case manager at your next appointment if you need help with the form.
+Call Work and Income on 0800 559 009 to arrange an appointment or talk with your case manager at your next appointment if you need help with the form.

-•When you come to your appointment to apply for the grant, please bring a copy of your confirmed job offer including the start date for the role, the number of hours and the duration of the contract to assist in the processing of your application.
+When you come to your appointment to apply for the grant, please bring a copy of your confirmed job offer including the start date for the role, the number of hours and the duration of the contract to assist in the processing of your application.

+A

 Accommodation Supplement